techmovie/easy-upload/README-en.md

 - Click the gear wheel icon to open settings panel.
 - Enable transfer sites: define target site list to hide unregistered and unwanted sites.
 All sites will be displayed by default.
 - Enable batch transfer: click “batch reproduce” button to open target sites for group transfer.
-- Enable site search: config quick search list to define searching scope.
+- Enable site search: configure the quick search list to define the searching scope.

 ## Cautions